3D VR Sketch Guided 3D Shape Prototyping and Exploration: Method

 \subsection{Shape decoder}

-We represent 3D shapes using signed distance functions (SDFs), as one of the most common 3D shape representations.
-This representation is limited to watertight shapes: to support non-watertight surfaces, one can switch to, for example, a recently proposed tri-plane 3D shape representation.
-But without loss of generality, here we can assume that our meshes are watertight.
+We represent 3D shapes using truncated signed distance functions (SDFs), as one of the most common 3D shape representations.
+This representation is limited to watertight meshes, but without loss of generality, here we assume that our meshes are watertight.

 An SDF is a continuous function of the form:

 where $x$ is a 3D point coordinates and $s$ is the signed distance to the closest shape surface (a negative/positive sign indicates that the point is inside/outside the surface).
 The underlying surface is implicitly represented by the iso-surface of $\mathrm{SDF}(\cdot)=0$, and can be reconstructed using marching cubes \cite{lorensen1987marching}.